pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 - DELEG is cannot be present at the apex of a child side of the delegation, similar to the DS RRtype (and unlike the NS RRtype).
 - DELEG has unique rules for inclusion in answers, as described in many parts of this specification.

-- DELEGI is an ordinary RRtype, similar to the TXT RRtype.
+- DELEGI is like any normal RR, as is doesn't require any special processing.
-- DELEGI does not create a delegation for its owner name, similar to the TXT RRtype.
+- DELEGI does not create a delegation for its owner name.
-- DELEGI cannot coexist at the same owner name with DELEG or NS RRtypes, similar to the TXT RRtype.
+- DELEGI cannot coexist at the same owner name with DELEG or NS RRtypes.
-- DELEGI DNSSEC signing and record placement rules are the same as for any ordinary RRtype, such as the TXT RRtype.
+- DELEGI DNSSEC signing and record placement rules are the same as for any ordinary RRtype.
 - DELEGI is used as the target of the DELEG protocol's "include" mechanism (see section {{slist}} for details).

 TODO: Add some introduction comparing how resolvers see legacy delegation (set of NS and A/AAAA records) and DELEG delegation (DELEG and DELEGI records with server-ip4 and server-ip6 keys)